-- COVID safe working

-- Equality and Diversity

-- Pay negotiations

-- · Policy development and review.
+- Pay negotiations - Policy development and review

 Equality and Diversity

 We are committed to supporting and promoting diversity on our Board, Executive Team and within our workforce.
 The Authority is an equal opportunities employer.
 We are also committed to meeting our duties under the Equality Act 2010.
 The Mainstreaming report sets out how we are mainstreaming equality and the progress we have made to deliver against the outcomes we have set ourselves.
 Our latest mainstreaming report was published in April 2021.